Swamiji TV

 Shiva lingam is the body of the universe

-"Whatever exists in the universe exists within this human body."
+"Everything that exists in the universe exists within the human body."

 "Mother Earth has enough for everyone’s needs, but not enough for everyone’s greed."